Search

 • Independent agents are registered as commercial agents with the RSAC and do not have an independent legal existence in the contractual relationship with clients.

 Beyond the strictly legal aspect, the use of this term raises a question of credibility.
-The real estate market already sometimes suffers from a blurred image, with the coexistence of traditional agencies, networks of agents, and hybrid players.
-Adding ambiguous wording can accentuate the feeling of opacity for the general public.
+The real estate market already sometimes suffers from a blurred image, with the coexistence of traditional agencies, networks of independent agents, and hybrid players.
+Adding ambiguous wording can exacerbate the feeling of opacity for the general public.

-5. Perceptions and criticisms in the profession
+5. Perceptions and criticisms within the profession

 5.1.
-Traditional agencies: palpable annoyance
+Traditional agencies: a palpable irritation

 5.2.
-Agent networks: a promotion tool
+Agent networks: a tool for value creation

 Conversely, large networks of agents defend this practice.

 • For them, displaying the advisor's name is a way to personalize the customer relationship .
-Rather than an abstract entity, the buyer or seller has an identified contact .
+Rather than an abstract entity, the buyer or seller has an identified contact person .

 5.3.
-The representatives: between pride and worry
+The representatives: between pride and concern

 5.4.
-Lawyers and regulators: increased vigilance
+Legal experts and regulators: increased vigilance

 Lawyers specializing in real estate law and consumer law point to a legal risk .